When does my license expire?

 When can I renew my license?

-The board will mail a notice to each person licensed during the preceding licensing period at least 30 calendar days prior to the expiration of the license.
+The Missouri Board for Respiratory Care (MBRC) will mail a notice to each person licensed during the preceding licensing period at least 30 calendar days prior to the expiration of the license.

 How do I renew my license?